09 Jan What are Content Management Systems?

 Whatever the Human Resources Department accesses cannot be equated to what the General Manager or even the Accounts Department accesses.
 In other words, each organisation has various permission levels.
 The fact that you have many writers does not ultimately mean that they are all assigned editorial or publication roles.
 You may even find that particular persons are allowed to publish specifically certain types of content like job postings while others can only publish in certain parts of the website.

 Due to this reality, the content management system must be capable of segmenting access level in consideration of what a given person can access.
 As you go through the process of setting up the content management system, be sure to ask what each level is able to do and whether or not each user can be designated in numerous roles.
 You might also want to find out the permission levels.

-A good CMS must feature personalization capabilities so as to meet the increasing demand for personalized experiences.
-This is a CMS that has what it takes to integrate the personalization capabilities on the basis of user activities such as purchases, page views, and clicks.
+A good CMS must feature personalisation capabilities so as to meet the increasing demand for personalised experiences.
+This is a CMS that has what it takes to integrate the personalisation capabilities on the basis of user activities such as purchases, page views, and clicks.
 In addition, it considers demographic data including job role, language, location, industry, among others.

 As you consider the numerous features of a content management system, it is also paramount to consider the different types of CMS in order to choose exactly what suits you.
 There are 5 different types of CMS, each built to meet particular business needs.

 #1: Component content management system (CCMS)